31 Alarming High Blood Pressure Statistics & Facts for 2021

 4. There were 154 hypertension-related deaths per 100,000 Puerto Ricans in 2002.

-Hypertension statistics emphasize that Puerto Ricans have a much greater death rate compared to African-Americans, white, or other Hispanic American citizens.
+Hypertension statistics emphasize that Puerto Ricans have a much greater death rate compared to Blacks, Whites, or other Hispanic American citizens.
 In addition, Mexican-Americans’ death rate was 134.5, and Cuban-Americans’—82.5.

 5. Nearly two-thirds of people over 60 have high blood pressure—one of the risk factors for COVID-19.